 Middle school students can participate in this program by reading a minimum of 3 of these titles and taking an AR quiz on them.
 Passing those quizzes allows them to come to an ice cream party in the spring.
 Titles include:

 Florida Teens Read is a list of 15 titles that have been chosen by a committee of thirteen media specialists specifically to engage high school students in reading and reflect their interests as well as represent a variety of genres, formats, reading levels, viewpoints, and ethnic and cultural perspectives.Teens are encouraged to read at least three of the titles on the current list.
-Click here to see the list on YouTube.
+Click here to see the list on YouTube or click the thumbnail below to read entire list.

 Accelerated Reading quizzes are open for all students to take.
 Students should be reading a minimum of 30 minutes at home each day.
 Stop by the media center and Mrs. Presnell will be glad to recommend a great book.
 March is our last month to take quizzes and earn points for our AR incentive, so don’t miss out!